 Directly adhered to the skin, the right dressing should do more than just secure the IV.
 It must respect and protect the integrity of the patient's skin.
-An IV dressing should not cause skin complications, but instead seamlessly integrate into care, safely securing the IV while maintaining skin health and comfort.
+An IV dressing should not cause skin complications, but instead seamlessly integrate into care, safely securing the IV while protecting the insertion site and maintaining skin health and comfort.